Improving Fairness of Large Language Model-Based ICU Mortality Prediction via Case-Based Prompting: METHODS

 \subsection{Prompt Design}

-To systematically evaluate the impact of prompt engineering on model fairness, this study designs a set of progressive prompting strategies based on the intrinsic capabilities of Large Language Models (LLMs) for self-reflection, contextual reasoning, and generating transparent reasoning traces~\cite{mahajan2025cognitive}.
-All prompts are constructed within a unified, four-module structured framework (Role Definition, Task Description, Decision Constraints, and Case Information) to ensure fairness and consistency in comparative experiments.
+To systematically evaluate the impact of prompt engineering on model fairness, this study designs a set of progressive prompting strategies based on the intrinsic capabilities of large language models (LLMs) for self-reflection, contextual reasoning, and transparent reasoning generation\cite{mahajan2025cognitive}.
+All prompts are constructed within a unified four-module framework (Role Definition, Task Description, Decision Constraints, and Case Information) to ensure consistency and comparability across experiments.
 These strategies aim to mitigate potential social biases in model decision-making through structured cognitive guidance.
-Complete prompt template examples are provided in Figure~\ref{fig:placeholder}. \begin{itemize} \item \textbf{Baseline Prompt.} Only includes basic instructions for the ICU mortality prediction task, without any fairness constraints.
+The key differences among these prompting strategies are systematically summarized in Table~\ref{tab:prompt_comparison}, providing a structured comparison of their design principles and roles in bias mitigation. \begin{itemize} \item \textbf{Baseline Prompt.} Only includes basic instructions for the ICU mortality prediction task, without any fairness constraints.

 \item \textbf{Fairness-Aware Prompt.} Adds a fairness prefix to the baseline prompt, explicitly requiring the model to avoid predictions based on protected characteristics such as age, sex, and ethnicity\cite{furniturewala2024thinking}.